Religion

 Letter to Pope Francis regarding the Mass

-Preamble This letter to Pope Francis was first written for The Roman Way 1 to bear witness to the beauty and efficacy of the traditional Roman rite and to bear witness to the shock caused by the motu proprio, Traditionis custodes, published on July 16, 2021 by Pope Francis.
-Holy Father, I was extricating myself from a terrible Continue reading
+Preamble This letter to Pope Francis was initially written for La Voie Romaine 1 to bear witness to the beauty and efficacy of the traditional Roman Rite and to express the shock caused by the motu proprio, Traditionis custodes, published on July 16, 2021, by Pope Francis.
+Holy Father, I was extricating myself from a terrible… Continue reading

 -